 The old saying goes, “diamonds are forever.”
 The dark side of that reality is that many mined diamonds have been circulating for years; although some stones will stay in a family, others are simply reintroduced into the market with a fresh certificate after the last wearer passes away.
 Understandably, many women aren’t comfortable donning a diamond that last sat on the finger of a now-departed person, but the veiled practices of the diamond industry make it difficult to know to whom a diamond belonged previously.

 Though child labour laws are strict in many first-world countries, that’s not the case in most parts of the world where diamonds are mined.
 Specifically, child labour is frequently used to mine diamonds in Africa; unfortunately, this means that purchasing a natural diamond often contributes to the exploitation of children.

 Diamonds are obviously very lucrative, and money trumps eco-consciousness in most cases.
 Mines destroy ecosystems, contaminate water supplies, lead to deforestation, and damage the environment in a number of other ways.
 The world suffers greatly for every mined diamond that enters the market; that brings with it a great deal of negativity.

 It goes without saying that not one of these issues is a consideration with lab-created diamonds.
-Ethically made outside of conflict zones without any child labour and without damaging the natural environment, man-made diamonds are a clear choice for those who want to make an impact with their purchases.
+Ethically made outside of conflict zones without any child labour or the natural environment damage, man-made diamonds are a clear choice for those who want to make a positive impact with their purchases.
 What’s more, since synthetic diamonds are such a new concept, it would be impossible to find one secondhand.
 The last thing you want when giving someone a ring is to have negative energy following you—avoid bad karma entirely and opt for a lab-created diamond, so you can have peace of mind that your new diamond will bring nothing but happiness.